Skip to main content

 Example clinical scenario

-A 52-year-old man attends a neurology clinic with a two- to three-year history of instability and falls.
+A 52-year-old man attends a neurology clinic with a two-to-three-year history of instability and falls.
 Examination reveals hypometric horizontal saccades, dysarthria, bilateral upper and lower limb dysmetria and impaired tandem gait.
 Blood tests including thyroid function, vitamin B12, alpha-fetoprotein, caeruloplasmin, coeliac antibodies, vitamin E and anti-GAD antibodies are normal.
 Brain MRI imaging reveals mild cerebellar atrophy.

 When to consider genomic testing

-• an adult-onset, slowly progressive or episodic cerebellar ataxia, where history and standard initial investigations have been unable to identify a cause;
+• an adult-onset, slowly progressive or episodic cerebellar ataxia, where history and standard initial investigations have been unable to identify a cause; and/or

 • Unaffected individuals may present with a family history of an adult-onset genetic condition.
 Where signs and/or symptoms suggestive of that condition are not present in the patient, they should be offered referral to a local clinical genetics service to discuss testing as part of a predictive (presymptomatic) testing pathway.